 Homyna Curiel is the owner / operator of Tundra Tonics .
-He originally found his passion for health and the power of natural foods in studying mycology.
-He believes that what we eat is fundamental to acquiring a critical agency in shaping our health both physically and mentally and that what we choose to eat is inextricably entwined with the degree of our literacy and our political / philosophical affiliations.
+Homyna originally found a passion for health and the power of natural foods in studying mycology.
+Homyna believes that what we eat is fundamental to acquiring a critical agency in shaping our health both physically and mentally and that what we choose to eat is inextricably entwined with the degree of our literacy and our political / philosophical affiliations.

 Fred DeCicco is a retired fisheries biologist and flyfishing guide with Twin Peaks Adventures.
 He is a Certified Casting Instructor through the International Federation of Fly Fishers and an avid fly fisher who has fished throughout Alaska and other parts of the world.

 Lynn DeFilippo is an avid knitter, spinner, and fiber crafter, as well as a full time 5th grade teacher.
 The creator of Goldstream Knits, she enjoys creating accessory patterns designed to be simple, fun, and functional for the Alaskan knitter.
 She’s lived and worked all over the state for over 25 years, and has many years of experience gathering, processing, knitting, and spinning wild qiviut from the Nome area.
 Her knitting and spinning is inspired by nature.